WZhaoKe/aegpwb/doc/SolverUserManual.md

 [1] These outputs are `numFreq x 1` column vectors.

-Lucent wall types place the absorption on each side into separate absorber objects with names `tag_A1` and `tag_A2`.
+Lucent wall types place the effective absorption on each side into separate absorber objects with names `tag_A1` and `tag_A2`.
 The output parameters of these can be obtained using `pwbsGetOutput` with type `Absorber` and these two tags.
 The outputs associated with the transmission  can be obtained using `pwbsGetOutput`